+2 that measurement samples affected by experimental errors should be disregarded when applying the method described in recommends 3;

-1 that the following method be used for processing measured data on side lobes of earth-station antennas:
+3 that the following method should be used for processing measured data on side lobes of earth-station antennas in the case where the reference antenna radiation pattern allows a certain percentage of side-lobe peaks to exceed the pattern:

-1.1 that a side-lobe peak be defined as a local gain maximum for which an increase or a decrease in off-axis angle shows a reduction in gain level of at least 2 dB;
+3.1 that a side-lobe peak in each measured plane should be defined as a local gain maximum for which an increase or a decrease in off-axis angle shows a reduction in gain level of at least 2 dB, while observing the required off-axis measurement angular resolution mentioned in recommends 1;

-1.2 the angular regions within which samples are taken shall be defined as those shown in Fig. 1.
+3.2 the angular regions (sample windows) in each measured plane within which side-lobe peak samples are taken should be defined as those shown in Table 2 and illustrated in Figure 1.
 A side-lobe peak exactly on the border of two angular regions or windows is included in the lower window.
-Within each of these windows, the level of each peak should be normalized to the geometric angular mean of the window by taking into account the slope of the reference pattern that relates to this window, thus:
+Within each of these windows, the level of each peak should be normalized to the mid-angle inside the window by using a normalization factor Δ (dB) which can be calculated by the following expression, taking into account the function f(φ) of the reference pattern that relates to this window, thus:

+and

+where:

+φP : off-axis angle of the measured side-lobe peak P(L < P  H)

+φN : off-axis angle of the normalized side-lobe peak P´

-P : measured peak amplitude (dB)
+P : measured side-lobe peak amplitude (dB)

 normalized peak amplitude (dB)

-m  slope of the reference pattern

-L, H : angular limits of sample window i
+L, H : angular limits of sample window Wi.

-P : off-axis angle of peak P(L < P  H).
+For the particular cases where the reference pattern f(φ) has a constant slope “m” {f(φ) = A – m log(φ)} inside the entire sample window from φL to φH the normalization factor Δ (dB) can be calculated by:

+These particular cases also include the situation where m = 0 thus resulting in a constant level f(φ) = A for the reference pattern function inside the entire range of some of the sample windows.

-The statistical data in specific angular regions is then drawn in the middle of the respective angular region.
+The statistical data in specific angular regions is then drawn in the angle φN of the respective angular region of each measured plane.
+In this case, the measured side-lobe peaks sampled in both sides (right and left) of the particular measurement plane shall be included in the statistical analysis for each off-axis angular region (or sample window), for all existing antenna measurement polarization angles (if applicable).

+Table 2

+Angular regions (sample windows) for processing measured side-lobe peak samples